 The pathophysiologic impacts of e-cig exposure on the human pulmonary system are being elucidated.
 Tobacco smoke is known to be highly proinflammatory and has been shown to trigger the release of inflammatory cytokines and other biological changes, including goblet cell metaplasia and neutrophil influx [11], however the impact of e-cig aerosols on respiratory outcomes is not clear.
 The solutions found in e-cigarettes present a novel mixture of chemicals, including flavors and sweeteners designed to mask nicotine’s bitter taste [1].
 Thus, while nicotine is known to adversely alter airway physiology, the effects of these novel chemical mixtures, either by itself, and/or together with nicotine have not been studied.
 Short-term exposure to e-cigarettes in healthy adults increases airway resistance, with some evidence demonstrating decreased lung function after exposure [12].
 However, physiologic and biologic impacts of vape exposure during the critical developmental window of adolescence, is unknown.

 Given the paucity of information on the effects of vaping on the adolescent lung, the high-risk youth population with access to these devices, and the current epidemic, we recruited adolescents who vape to help address these knowledge gaps.
 By presenting evidence on biologic determinants of reduced lung function we will fill in a critical knowledge gap on the health effects of vaping in the human population.
 We aimed to investigate the impact of vape exposure on measures of lung function in adolescents and to compare nasal epithelial gene expression and DNA methylation in those who vape to non-vaping controls to determine the respiratory outcomes and biological impact of vape exposure.
 The motivating hypothesis for this work is that vape exposure is associated with abnormal lung function measures and that nasal epithelial gene expression would be modified by vape exposure.
-To address this hypothesis, we sought to determine the impact of vape exposure on measures of lung function and its impact on nasal epithelial gene expression and DNA methyation in adolescents who vape.
+To address this hypothesis, we sought to determine the impact of vape exposure on measures of lung function and its impact on nasal epithelial gene expression and DNA methylation in adolescents vape users.

 Methods